robin-rpr/calos/doc/clearly-image.rst

 **Notes:**

-1. :code:`ch-image` is limited to one image per image reference in builder storage at a time, regardless of architecture.
-For example, if you say :code:`ch-image pull --arch=foo baz` and then :code:`ch-image pull --arch=bar baz`, builder storage will contain one image called "baz", with architecture "bar".
+1. :code:`clearly image` is limited to one image per image reference in builder storage at a time, regardless of architecture.
+For example, if you say :code:`clearly image pull --arch=foo baz` and then :code:`clearly image pull --arch=bar baz`, builder storage will contain one image called "baz", with architecture "bar".